panpf/zoomimage/README.md

 * `Compose Multiplatform`.
 Support for Compose Multiplatform, which can be used on Android, macOS, Windows, Linux and other platforms
 * `Power`.
-Supports basic functions such as double-click scale, two-finger scale, single-finger scale, mouse wheel scale, single-finger drag, and inertial sliding.
+Supports basic functions such as double-click scale, two-finger scale, single-finger scale, mouse wheel scale, keyboard scale, single-finger drag, inertial sliding, and keyboard drag.
 * `Locate`.
 Support for locate anywhere in the image and keeping it in the center of the screen
 * `Rotate`.
 Supports 0°, 90°, 180°, 270°, 360° rotation of pictures
 * `Subsampling`.
 Support for subsampling of very large images to avoid OOM, tile support animation,